 Fair Use or foul, artists in copyright court

-Think artists can just copy and utalise what they want, think again!
-In this episode we cover topics from Caribbean Copyright to puppy loving plaintiffs!
+Think artists can just copy and utilise what they want, think again!
+In this episode, we cover topics from Caribbean Copyright to puppy loving plaintiffs!

 What is Fair Use?

 Fair use is a doctrine in the that permits limited use of copyrighted material without having to first acquire permission from the copyright holder.
-This is just a general definition taken in part from the wikepedia entry Fair use can be used to copy material for limited and transformative purpose, comment upon, criticise or parody.
+This is just a general definition taken in part from the Wikipedia entry Fair use can be used to copy material for limited and transformative purposes, comment upon, criticise or parody.
 The definition of fair use varies from jurisdiction to jurisdiction.

 This site gives a great overview of Copyright and has some fun informative videos copyright user.org